 To a great extent humans dominate current ecological and evolutionary processes.
 As a consequence there is a growing slice of biodiversity that is forever lost to extinction.
 At the same time, another slice of biodiversity rides the wave of globalization expanding its presence and influence across the globe.
 These dual trends profoundly transform global biodiversity, producing ecological and evolutionary outcomes that are only just beginning to come into focus.
 Our group documents and explores this transition in biodiversity using a variety of inter-disciplinary research techniques, seeking to apply our insights to the task of conserving and sustainably managing valuable ecosystems.

 Julie and co-PI Christina Romagosa recently heard the great news that SESYNC funded our efforts to explore the link between the trade in pets and invasion of vertebrate species in the United States.
-The Pursuit will include three workshop meetings over the next two years, and it will bring in top-notch policy makers and scientists from North America and Australia.
+The Pursuit will include three workshop meetings over the next two years, and it will bring in top-notch policy makers and scientists from the US, Canada and Australia.